-During Sonsbeek 9, various artworks by 75 different artists were on display.
+During Sonsbeek 9, various artworks by 75 different (often emerging) artists were on display.
 In the selection process, attention was paid to potential similarities between the sites and the interests and methods of the artists.
-Much like with Sonsbeek '93, the artists had the freedom to engage in a dialogue with a location or a space, in their own way.
-In the Eusebius Church, there were several striking works made by female artists.
-In the middle of the church, for example, was a huge bright pink dress made by the American artist Beverly Semmes.
-There was also a giant mural by the American Jessica Diamond, and a labour-intensive work on the floor made of seeds (and more) by the Italian artist Bruna Esposito.
+Much like Sonsbeek '93, the artists were encouraged to engage in a dialogue with a location or a space.
+In the Eusebius Church, several striking works were made by female artists.
+In the middle of the church, for example, a huge bright pink dress was presented by the American artist Beverly Semmes.
+There was also a giant mural by the American Jessica Diamond, and a labour-intensive work on the floor made of seeds (and more) by Italian artist Bruna Esposito.
 The Kronenburg shopping centre on the outskirts of Arnhem was perhaps the most daring venue.

 A number of works caused a lot of commotion, such as a controversial swastika and so-called 'dead horses' in trees in the park.
 Unfortunately, this resulted in a quite lot of vandalism.
 The works in the park were free for visitors; the public had to pay to see the video works and installations of Jeroen Eisinga, Mariele Neudecker and Jan Fabre.
 Ultimately, Sonsbeek 9: Locus Focus shed a new light on the relation between art and public space in Arnhem.

 Mario Airò, Jeroen Allart, Karel Appel, Atelier van Lieshout, Massimo